imjasonh/kontain.me/cmd/api/README.md

+## What is this?

+An experimental GCB API-compatible buildpack service running on Cloud Run.
+A GCB user can use any revently released `gcloud` along with this service to upload and build buildpack-compatible source and produce a container image.

+This is **an experiment** and should absolutely not be used for anything serious.

+## How do I use it?

-First, be in a local directory containing buildpack-detectable source:
+First, get into a local directory containing buildpack-detectable source:

 ```
 $ git clone git@github.com:buildpack/sample-java-app.git